patarapolw/pyhandsontable/README.md

 ## Acceptable kwargs

 - title: title of the HTML file
 - maxColWidth: maximum column width.
-Set to 200.
+(Default: 200)
+- autodelete: whether the temporary HTML file should be autodeleted.
+(Default: True)
+- filename: filename of the temporary HTML file (default: 'temp.handsontable.html')
 - css: url of the Handsontable CSS
 - js: url of the Handsontable Javascript
-- css_custom: your custom CSS
-- js_pre: Javascript before rendering the table (but after most other things.)
-- js_post: Javascript after rendering the table.
 - config: add additional config as defined in https://docs.handsontable.com/pro/5.0.0/tutorial-introduction.html
   - This will override the default config (per key basis) which are: